Services/Details

 • We represented a public technology company in connection with investigating a potential eight-figure financial restatement.

-• We represented a special committee of the board of directors of a public pharmaceutical company in conducting an investigation into allegation of stock option backdating.
+• We represented a special committee of the board of directors of a public pharmaceutical company in investigating allegations of stock option backdating.

 • We represented several former high-level officers of a public information technology company in connection with an internal investigation into allegations of stock option backdating as well as representation of the same former officers in related shareholder derivative litigation.